pachterlab/CP_2021/README.md

 ## Running Analysis

 1. senateVotes.R
-	* Code to generate spits graphs for the 116th Senate
+	* Code to generate splits graphs for the 116th Senate
 	* Analysis of apparent 'coalitions' of Democratic Senators
 	* Statistical analysis of vote contribution to coalition splits